Anonymous IROS 2026 Submission

 Task Suite

-The paper studies three multi-stage dexterous tasks where the robot must keep one object secure while completing a second interaction.
+Three multi-stage dexterous tasks where the robot must keep one object secure while completing a second interaction.

 Grasp + Pull